 Exemption Form for Required Vaccine Preventable Diseases (cont.)

-Section IV: Religious Beliefs Exemption Request (to be comparent, guardian if under age 18) are contrary to the immunization revaccine preventable diseases checked above, the student will be exent of a written statement below of the bona fide religious beliefs contra (attach additional pages if needed) eligious beliefs of a student (or the equirement for one or more of the enpt of the requirement upon submission Signature: Date: Assumption of Risks: I have read and understand the COVID-1 understand the risks and benefits of the vaccine(s) and the boo I have specific bona fide religious beliefs precluding vaccination associated with foregoing vaccination, including the risk that I with COVID-19.
+Section IV: Religious Beliefs Exemption Request (to be comp Requests for exemption based on religious beliefs: if the bona fide re parent, guardian if under age 18) are contrary to the immunization red vaccine preventable diseases checked above, the student will be exem of a written statement below of the bona fide religious beliefs contrar (attach additional pages if needed) eligious beliefs of a student (or the quirement for one or more of the pt of the requirement upon submission Signature: Date: Assumption of Risks: I have read and understand the COVID-1 understand the risks and benefits of the vaccine(s) and the boost I have specific bona fide religious beliefs precluding vaccination associated with foregoing vaccination, including the risk that I with COVID-19.
 This assumption of risk includes the possibility quarantine per Washington College protocols and that I may be COVID testing on a regular basis during the academic year.
-I arequired to wear a mask at all times on campus except when in I agree to comply with the College's risk mitigation measured that Center if I test positive for COVID-19 or I have hawith the virus.
-This form is good for 1 year from the date it is a ster dose.
-I hereby acknowledge that on at this time and assume all risks may be exposed to or become sick by that I may be required to isolate or e required to undergo mandatory also understand that I may be my private bedroom or while dining.
-The ures and to immediately notify the diffect contact with someone Printed name student Signature of individual aged 18 or older Date Signature of parent/guardian for individuals under age 18 years Date
+I a required to wear a mask at all times on campus except when in I agree to comply with the College's risk mitigation measures at Center if I test positive for COVID-19 or I have had direct contact COVID vaccine is optional for F24 SP25 This form is good for 1 ster dose.
+I hereby acknowledge that in at this time and assume all risks may be exposed to or become sick by that I may be required to isolate or required to undergo mandatory lso understand that I may be my private bedroom or while dining, and to immediately notify the Health act with someone with the virus.
+Printed name student Signature of individual aged 18 or older Date Signature of parent/guardian for individuals under age 18 years Date

 Please check the appropriate vaccine(s) exemption in the Required list above.

 I understand that I (my child) may be required to leave campus for up to two weeks after the last confirmed case of a disease on campus if I (my child) am/is not immune by proof of immunity, completion of the vaccine series or documentation of a case of the disease by a medical practitioner.

 Printed name of individual Signature of individual aged 18 or older Date Signature of parent/guardian for individuals under age 18 years Date